eikkaj/back_to_basicz/README.md

 Jackie Aldama 2016
+Back to Basicz

 Practice in Data Structures
-Doubly Linked List in Java
+Practice in Algorithms